hantsy/spring-reactive-sample/docs/data/data-redis.md

 </dependency>
 ```

-Spring boot provides auto-configuration for redis, and registers `ReactiveRedisConnectionFactory` for you automatically.
+Spring boot provides auto-configuration for Redis, and registers `ReactiveRedisConnectionFactory` for you automatically.

+For the complete codes, check [spring-reactive-sample/boot-data-redis](https://github.com/hantsy/spring-reactive-sample/blob/master/boot-data-redis).

-## Data Initialization
+## ReactiveRedisTemplate

+Beside the `ReactiveRedisConnectionFactory`, Spring Data Redis also provides a variant for `RedisTemplate`.

-Declare `Post` as a redis hash data, add `@RedisHash("posts")` to `Post` POJO.
+Let's try to add some sample via a generic Repository interface.
+Create a `Post` class to present a Redis hash data, add `@RedisHash("posts")` to `Post` class.

 ```java
 @Data